0xrahulm/dxp-cli/cmd/ulxly/BridgeMessageUsage.md

-This command is very similar to `polycli ulxly bridge asset`, but instead this is a more generic interface that can be used to transfer ETH and make a contract call.
+This command is very similar to `dxpcli ulxly bridge asset`, but instead this is a more generic interface that can be used to transfer ETH and make a contract call.
 This is the underlying solidity interface that we're  referencing.

 ```solidity
 /**